flowsforapex/apex-flowsforapex/docs/UsingTimerEvents.md

 These can be set on a task, a userTask, or a subProcess.
 When this object becomes the current task, a timer is started.
 If the object is still the current object when the timer fires because it has not yet been completed, the underlying task is terminated, and the timer boundary event becomes the current object.
 It performs a task_complete on the boundary event, moving the process on to the next step.
 These are used to perform a business process timeout -- the usual forward path is suspended, and replaced by the timeout process path.
 This can also be used to move a process on after a period closes or a review period has completed.
+Only one interrupting timer can be set on a single object.
 In the example below, task C has an attached interrupting timer.
 If task C is completed before the timer fires, the timer is removed.
 If the timer fires before C has completed, processing switches from the normal path and instead continues with C Timeout as the next task.

 ![Timer Boundary Events](images/timerBoundaryEvents.png "Timer Boundary Events")